Calendly LLC Data Processing Addendum

 2.1 Customer Obligations.
 Customer is the Controller of Personal Data and shall (a) determine the purpose and essential means of the Processing of Personal Data in accordance with the Agreement; (b) be responsible for the accuracy of Personal Data; and (c) comply with its obligations under Data Protection Laws, including, when applicable, ensuring Customer has a lawful basis to collect Personal Data, providing Data Subjects with any required notices, and/or obtaining the Data Subject’s consent to process the Personal Data.

 2.2 Calendly Obligations.
-Calendly is the Processor of Personal Data and shall Process Personal Data on Customer’s behalf in accordance with Customer’s written instructions (unless waived in a written requirement) provided during the term of this DPA.
-The parties agree that the Agreement, including this DPA, together with Customer’s use of the Calendly’s services in accordance with the Agreement, constitute Customer’s complete and final written instructions to Calendly in relation to the Processing of Personal Data, and additional instructions outside the scope of these instructions shall require a prior written and mutually executed agreement between Customer and Calendly.
+Calendly is the Processor of Personal Data and shall (a) Process Personal Data on Customer’s behalf in accordance with Customer’s written instructions (unless waived in a written requirement) provided during the term of this DPA, and (b) comply with its obligations under Data Protection Laws.
+A description of the processing of Personal Data intended to be carried out under this DPA is set out in Annex 1 of Exhibit A attached hereto.
+The parties agree that the Agreement, including this DPA, together with Customer’s use of the Services in compliance with the Agreement, constitute Customer’s complete and final written instructions to Calendly in relation to the Processing of Personal Data, and additional instructions outside the scope of these instructions shall require a prior written and mutually executed agreement between Customer and Calendly.
 In the event Calendly reasonably believes there is a conflict with any Data Protection Law and Customer’s instructions, Calendly will inform Customer promptly and the parties shall cooperate in good faith to resolve the conflict and achieve the goals of such instruction.

 2.3 Data Use.
-Except for the use of Personal Data as necessary to bring and defend claims, to comply with requirements of the legal process, to cooperate with regulatory authorities, and to exercise other similar permissible uses as expressly provided under Data Protection Laws, Calendly shall not retain, use, sell, or disclose the Personal Data that is not de-identified or aggregated for analytics, for any purpose, including other commercial purposes, outside of the direct business relationship with Customer.
+Calendly shall not use of Personal Data, except for usage of Personal Data pursuant to Customer’s instructions, and as necessary to bring and defend claims, to comply with requirements of the legal process, to cooperate with regulatory authorities, and to exercise other similar permissible uses as expressly provided under Data Protection Laws.

 2.4 Location of Processing.
 The parties acknowledge and agree that Processing of Personal Data will occur in the United States and perhaps in other jurisdictions outside the residence of a Data Subject and Customer shall comply with all notice and consent requirements for such transfer and processing to the extent required by Data Protection Laws.